hennio/notehub-bash/README.md

         ~/notehub/cloud/journal (symlink this to synced folders eg dropbox/owncloud etc) ~/notehub/local/notes (for notes not to be trusted online and kept locally) ~/notehub/local/journal (for journals not to be trusted online and kept locally) ~/notehub/templates/ (for your templates.
 They are copied to the apropriate folder while creating a note/journal)
     3. Restart your shell

 DESCRIPTION

     A personal note-helper for personal use.
 You can choose for local and cloud-storage by symlinking the folders in the ~/notehub/cloud folder for backup-purposes.
 If you have notes rather stored locally its possible, they are stored in ~/notehub/local.

-    The folowing options are available;

 EXAMPLES